-This represents deposits made to landowners for the Parent Company's purchase of certain parcels of land which are intended to be held for sale or development in the future.
-The Parent Company normally makes deposits before a contract to sell is executed between the Parent Company and the landowner.
+This represents deposits made to landowners for the purchase of certain parcels of land which are intended to be held for sale or development in the future.
 These are recognized at cost.
-The sales contracts are expected to be executed within 12 months after the reporting period.
-The deposits made are presented under other current assets and other noncurrent assets in the parent company statement of financial position as these are expected to be used for the Parent Company's real estate development projects and landbanking, respectively.
+The deposits made are presented under other current and noncurrent assets in the consolidated statement of financial position as these are expected to be used for the Group's real estate development projects and landbanking, respectively.